petyaracz/RaczRebrus2024/Readme.md

 We restricted the data to suffixed forms that do show back / front variation in the corpus, resulting in 161 stems and 1231 suffixed forms.
-We went on to calculate the log odds ratio of back and front forms for each suffixed form.
-A sample of the resulting data for “dzsungel” can be seen below:
+We went on to calculate the log odds ratio of back and front forms for each suffixed form (`log( back / front )`.
+A sample of the resulting data for “dzsungel” can be seen in Table 2.

 | suffix | back | front | log_odds_back |
 |:-------|-----:|------:|--------------:|